Dassain/ Dussehra/ Durga Puja

 This festival is celebrated to mark the end of the harvest season and also the tenth month of the Tibetan year.
 The blessing of the local deity is seeked during this festival for better prospects of the crop in the upcoming year.
 Chaam dance and archery competitions are some of the added attractions of this festival.
 This festival is best observed in the rural parts of the state and men become Gods during the dances and put on attires with orphic symbols.

-During this special puja a mention of the two bodies of Buddhism, Hinayana and Mahayana are made with much veneration.
-While this festival goes on one of the paths Tantrayana is also emphasized in which it says how to attain Enlightment and freedom from suffering.
-This festivals involve many complex and esoteric rituals.
+During this special puja, a mention of the two bodies of Buddhism, Hinayana and Mahayana are made with much veneration.
+While this festival goes on one of the paths Tantrayana is also emphasized in which it guides on how to attain Enlightenment and freedom from suffering.
+This festival involves many complex and esoteric rituals.

 Guru Rimpoche's Trungkar Tshechu

-This is one of the very important Buddhist festivals of Sikkim and on this special day the Sikkimese Buddhists pay homage to the master, Guru Rimpoche who first blessed Sikkim as a holy land.
-This revered master is believed to have firm establish Buddhism in Sikkim and also introduce his form of Tantric Buddhism to the Himalayas.
+This is one of the very important Buddhist festivals of Sikkim and on this special day the Sikkimese Buddhists pay homage to the master Guru Rimpoche, who first blessed Sikkim as a holy land.
+This revered master is believed to have firmly established Buddhism in Sikkim and also introduced his form of Tantric Buddhism to the Himalayas.
 The day not only commemorates his victory over the demons obstructing the growth of dharma in Tibet but also observes the beliefs that virtues accrued by recitation of mantras on this day have a two-fold significance.